MicrosoftEdge/MSEdgeExplainers/Fragments/explainer.md

 * What happens if the text contains a `#` (e.g., a hashtag)?
 * Does [generated content](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Generated_Content) get factored in?
 * Do things like text transformation, bi-directional, and mixed language modes cause issues for in-page search?
-* What are the exepectations around how URL encoding/decoding is handled (e.g., `%20` for space)?
+* What are the expectations around how URL encoding/decoding is handled (e.g., `%20` for space)?
 ---

 ## Appendix A: Document or Client?